kidGodzilla/woodhouse/README.md

 # Meet Woodhouse

-This is Woodhouse, our own private cyborg butler/servant.
+This is Woodhouse, our personal cyborg butler.
 He's built on Github's [HUBOT](https://hubot.github.com/), runs on our Services server in his own Docker container, and talks to us on Slack.

 ## What He Can Do
 Here's a non-exhaustive list of some of the things Woodhouse can do for you: